-- (1) The Director, or his or her designee, of the Alabama Historical Commission. - (2) The Director, or his or her designee, of the Alabama Department of Archives and History. - (3) The president, or his or her designee, of any four-year public college or university that is located within the geographic area of the Old Federal Road. - 23 (4) One member of the Alabama Senate appointed by the Lieutenant Governor. - (5) Three members of the Alabama House of Representatives appointed by the Speaker of the House.

-1 (6) The Director, or his or her designee, of the 2 Bureau of Tourism and Travel.
+- Federal Road Task Force to be comprised of the following members: - 3 (1) The Director, or his or her designee, of the Alabama Historical Commission.

+- (2) The Director, or his or her designee, of the Alabama Department of Archives and History. - (3) The president, or his or her designee, of any four-year public college or university that is located within the geographic area of the Old Federal Road. - (4) Three members of the Alabama Senate appointed by the Lieutenant Governor. - (5) Three members of the Alabama House of Representatives appointed by the Speaker of the House. - (6) The Director, or his or her designee, of the Alabama Tourism Department. - (7) One member from each of the congressional districts in which the Federal Road was located appointed by the Speaker of the House and the President Pro Tempore of the Senate. - (8) The Director, or his or her designee, of the Alabama Department of Transportation.

-- (7) One member from each of the congressional districts in which the Federal Road was located appointed by the Speaker of the House. - (8) The Director, or his or her designee, of the Alabama Department of Transportation. - (c) In making the appointments, the appointing authorities shall strive to ensure that the composition of the task force shall be inclusive and reflect the racial, gender, geographic, urban/rural, and economic diversity of the state.
-The task force shall annually report to the Legislature by the second legislative day of each regular session the extent to which the task force has complied with the diversity provisions provided for in this act. - (d) The chair and vice chair of the task force shall be elected at the first meeting of the task force, which shall be called for by the Speaker of the House no later than September 1, 2010.
-The task force shall thereafter meet at the call of the chair or on a motion of a majority of its members. - (e) The task force shall study all aspects of how best to identify and promote the Old Federal Road in this state.
-The task force shall present annual findings, conclusions, and recommendations to the Legislature and the Governor on or before than the tenth day of each regular legislative session.
+In making the appointments, the appointing authorities shall strive to ensure that the composition of the task force shall be inclusive and reflect the racial, gender, geographic, urban/rural, and economic diversity of the state.
+The task force shall annually report to the Legislature by the second legislative day of each regular session the extent to

+1 which the task force has complied with the diversity provisions provided for in this resolution.

+The chair and vice chair of the task force shall be elected at the first meeting of the task force, which shall be called for by the Speaker of the House no later than September 1, 2014.
+The task force shall thereafter meet at the call of the chair or on a motion of a majority of its members.

+The task force shall study all aspects of how best to identify and promote the Old Federal Road in this state.
+The task force shall present annual findings, conclusions, and recommendations to the Legislature and the Governor on or before the tenth day of each regular legislative session.

-1 (f) No funds appropriated for the use of the 2 Legislature may be expended for the work of the task force.
-3 Members shall serve without compensation, but may be 4 reimbursed as other state employees for per diem expenses as 5 allowed by law, and only to the extent that any funds are 6 available for reimbursement of per diem expenses of the 7 members.
+No funds appropriated for the use of the Legislature may be expended for the work of the task force.
+Members shall serve without compensation, but may be reimbursed as other state employees for per diem expenses as allowed by law, and only to the extent that any funds are available for reimbursement of per diem expenses of the members.

-(g) Notwithstanding the foregoing, no legislative member may receive state per diem for a meeting of the task force when the Legislature is in session or if a legislative member is being paid any other payments on the same dates for attendance of other state business.
+Notwithstanding the foregoing, no legislative member may receive state per diem for a meeting of the task force when the Legislature is in session or if a legislative member is being paid any other payments on the same dates for attendance of other state business.